Internet in South Korea: Real name policy

-There is a government-level proposal to stamp out anonymity in the South Korean internet environment.
-The Korea Communications Commission is considering this proposal.
+There was a government-level law to stamp out anonymity in the South Korean internet environment.
+It was overturned by the constitutional court.

 Network Fee policy

-The government is considering to pass a bill, wherein online services (e.g. Netflix, Youtube) will have to pay a 'Network Fee' to ISPs depending on how much internet traffic they generate.
+The government is considering passing a bill, wherein online services (e.g. Netflix, YouTube) will have to pay a 'Network Fee' to ISPs depending on how much internet traffic they generate.
 It is supposed to compensate ISPs for the increased maintenance costs due to increased internet usage.
-This bill will also infringe upon Net Neutrality.
+This bill will also infringe upon net neutrality.